Tension in the Caribbean

 No hay anuncios

 From Caracas, Daniela López (a pseudonym) explains to ARA that for weeks people have been living "in a state of constant alert," but at the same time, everyone carries on with their lives, "because Venezuelans who don't get up to work don't eat," she says.
-The country's informal economy is currently between 50% and 70%, according to various reports, none of them official: "What you earn in a day is what pays for your food," she explains, adding that if they are worried, "it's because, ultimately, nothing might happen."
-"Many times it seemed that Chavismo had to fall, and now there are finally movements and it seems imminent, but we are worried that if we reach that peak of tension, expectation, and hope, and in the end nothing happens," she acknowledges.
-According to analyst Ramírez, "it's a possibility" that Maduro will end up resisting: "Trump is unpredictable, and he could withdraw, considering the elimination of several dozen drug traffickers at sea a victory."
+The country's informal economy currently hovers between 50 and 70 percent, according to various reports, none of them official: "What you earn in a day is what pays for your food," she explains, adding that if they are worried, "it's because, ultimately, nothing might happen."
+She acknowledges: "Many times it has seemed that Chavismo was going to fall, and now there are finally movements and it seems imminent, but we are worried about reaching this peak of tension, expectation, and hope, and then nothing happening."
+According to analyst Ramírez, "it is a possibility" that Maduro will end up resisting: "Trump is unpredictable, and he could withdraw, considering the fact that he eliminated several dozen drug traffickers at sea a victory."